usnistgov/dioptra/docs/source/how-to/essential-workflows/creating-a-swappable-task.rst

 * :ref:`how-to-create-entrypoints` - Create an entrypoint and attach the plugins that contain those tasks.

 The tasks in a swap must have the same number of output parameters and the same output parameter types in the same order.
-Their input parameters may be different.
+Their registered output names and input parameters may be different.
+Each swap declares its own ordered ``?outputs`` list, which names the outputs exposed to the rest of the graph.

 Add a Swappable Task